Azathothas/Stars/README.md

 - [89luca89/lilipod](https://github.com/89luca89/lilipod) – Lilipod is a simple container manager, able to download, unpack and use OCI images from various container registries.
 - [89luca89/pakkero](https://github.com/89luca89/pakkero) – Pakkero is a binary packer written in Go made for fun and educational purpose.
 Its main goal is to take in input a program file (elf binary, script, even appimage) and compress it, protect it from tampering and intrusion.
 - [89luca89/podman-launcher](https://github.com/89luca89/podman-launcher) – Simple golang wrapper to bundle a podman installation in a single binary
+- [Achno/gowall](https://github.com/Achno/gowall) – A tool to convert a Wallpaper's color scheme / palette, image to pixel art, color palette extraction,  image upsacling with Adversarial Networks  and more image processing features
 - [AdguardTeam/AdGuardHome](https://github.com/AdguardTeam/AdGuardHome) – Network-wide ads & trackers blocking DNS server
 - [AkihiroSuda/apt-transport-oci](https://github.com/AkihiroSuda/apt-transport-oci) – OCI transport plugin for apt-get (i.e., apt-get over ghcr.io)
 - [Akilan1999/p2p-rendering-computation](https://github.com/Akilan1999/p2p-rendering-computation) – p2p network to enable running distributed computation and rendering.